-3.135.
-Commencement of routine operation should only be authorized once commissioning tests have been completed and their results assessed, and operational limits and conditions have been reviewed and assessed by the regulatory body.

-3.136.
-Over the full operational lifetime of the facility or activity, the regulatory body should require the authorized party to provide evidence at appropriate intervals, in the form of a comprehensive safety reviewreassessment, such as -termed-a periodic safety review [8], that the facility or the activity is still fit to continue in operation.
+- 3.128.
+Commencement of routine operation should only be authorized once commissioning tests have been completed and their results assessed, and operational limits and conditions have been reviewed and assessed by the regulatory body. - 3.129.
+Over the full operational lifetime of the facility or activity, the regulatory body should require the authorized party to provide evidence at appropriate intervals, in the form of a comprehensive safety review, such as a periodic safety review [8], that the facility or the activity is still fit to continue in operation.
 In many States, this reassessment period is around ten years for a major nuclear installation.
-In the comprehensive periodic safety review, account should be taken of the potential nature and magnitude of the associated hazards, operating experience, significant changes to safety standards, technical developments, and new safety related information from relevant sources.
-Depending on the national laws and regulations and the outcome of the comprehensive periodic safety review, the regulatory body may renew the authorization of the authorized party at this stage.
+In the comprehensive safety review, account should be taken of significant changes in the potential nature and magnitude of the associated hazards, operating experience, significant changes to safety standards, technical developments, and new safety related information from relevant sources.
+Depending on the national laws and regulations and the outcome of the comprehensive safety review, the regulatory body may renew the authorization of the authorized party at this stage. - 3.130.

-3.137.
 Before bringing a facility back into operation following a major outage, the authorized party should be required to demonstrate to the satisfaction of the regulatory body that the facility will be able to continue to operate in compliance with the safety requirements, until the next outage.

-3.138.
-During the lifetime of the facility or activity modifications will be made to both equipment and management and operational procedures.
-Where these affect safety they must be subjected to proper consideration by the authorized party and may require approval by the regulatory body.
-Significant modifications should result in changes to the safety assessment and safety documentation so that it properly reflects the actual situation [34].

-3.xxx.
-Plans for radioactive waste management and decommissioning (including technical solutions, waste streams, the policy framework for disposal and funding) should be reviewed and updated periodically during operation [37, 41, 42].
+- 3.131.
+During the lifetime of the facility or activity modifications will-may be made to both equipment, and management and operational procedures.
+Where these modifications potentially affect safety they must should be subjected to proper consideration by the authorized party and may require approval by the regulatory body if significant.
+Significant modifications should result in changes to the safety assessment and safety documentation so that it properly reflects the actual situation [30].
+The regulatory body should ensure that proposed modifications are categorized by the authorized party according to their safety significance.
+This categorization should follow an established procedure, which should be subject to agreement or approval by the regulatory body.
+Modifications that are categorized as significant to safety should be submitted to the regulatory body for review and approval or agreement.
+The regulatory body should inspect compliance with categorization procedures on a regular basis.
+Further information on modification control at Nuclear Power Plants is provided in [30]. - 3.132.
+Plans for radioactive waste management and decommissioning (including technical solutions, waste streams, the governmental and regulatory the policy frameworks for disposal and funding) should be reviewed and updated periodically during operation [33, 37, 38].